fatahdigital/better-learn/content/shortcodes/mermaid.en.md

 ---
 title : "Mermaid"

-description : "Generation of diagram and flowchart from text in a similar manner as markdown"
+description: "Generation of diagram and flowchart from text in a similar manner as markdown" summary : "Generation of diagram and flowchart from text in a similar manner as markdown"
+images:
+  - "/images/"
 ---

 [Mermaid](https://mermaidjs.github.io/) is a library helping you to generate diagram and flowcharts from text, in a similar manner as Markdown.